 No code app builders primarily serve line-of-business people (citizen developers) who, with some rare exceptions, cannot code and do not want to code.
-No code products can play an extremely.valuable role in helping a company leverage the talent and domain knowledge of line-of-business employees.
+No code products can play an extremely valuable role in helping a company leverage the talent and domain knowledge of line-of-business employees.

 Conversely, low code platforms realistically, are only appropriate for professional developers - one of the key low code vs. no code traits.
-(Because low code platforms require some coding, the vast majority of line-of-business people will not be able to accomplish anything meaningful with low-code platforms.)
+(Because low code platforms require some coding, the vast majority of line-of-business people will not be able to accomplish anything meaningful with low code platforms.)

-Based on these definitions, it is reasonable for an organization to choose a no-code AND a low-code standard if the company wants to take full advantage of its human capital in order to speed up digital transformation and to remain highly competitive in today's demanding business world.
+Based on these definitions, it is reasonable for an organization to choose a no code AND a low code standard if the company wants to take full advantage of its human capital in order to speed up digital transformation and to remain highly competitive in today's demanding business world.
 The low code vs. no code distinction - centered on the fact that the former is used by technical users whereas the latter is used by business users - is crucial as it allows an organization to empower both groups with these two distinct types of platforms.

-As an evaluator of different development options, it is critical to determine if the low-code platform you're evaluating, allows code to be introduced at any point (to avoid the 'walled garden' trap,) and if that code is based on standards or not?
-The standards issue issue is very important because it has significant ramp-up and training implications for your app development team.
+As an evaluator of different development options, it is critical to determine if the low code platform you're evaluating, allows code to be introduced at any point (to avoid the 'walled garden' trap,) and if that code is based on standards or not?
+The standards issue is very important because it has significant ramp-up and training implications for your app development team.

 Alpha Software has been working in this area for many years: We have developed an innovative low code approach in Alpha Anywhere called "coding-optional" that delivers high productivity to developers while providing them with high confidence that they won't "hit the wall," because of the ability to code using standards based languages wherever and whenever is necessary.

 Build low-code apps for free with the Alpha Anywhere Community Edition app maker.